 Are You Making These Mistakes In Your Subheads?

-- Not using subheads every time you transition from one point to another.
+- Not using them every time you transition from one point to another

 - Being overly cute or clever